 - The leaves at the stem can emit a scent similar to nectarines on hot and sunny days.

-- These hawaii flowers are rare on main islands and are extinct on Ni`ihau island.
+- These Hawaii flowers are rare on the main islands and are extinct on Ni`ihau island.

 - One of the common names of this flower is Oahu riverhemp.

-- In the wild, this rare hawaiian flowers plant can cover several square meters of land.
+- In the wild, this rare Hawaiian flower plant can cover several square meters of land.

-The next Hawaiian flower is a Hawaii’s endemic plant that can be found only on the island O’ahu, on rocky terrain.
+The next Hawaiian flower is Hawaii’s endemic plant that can be found only on the island O’ahu, on rocky terrain.